Digital39999/Digital39999/README.md

 &nbsp;

 <p align="center">
     Hey there, I'm Digital.
-I'm a student from Croatia pursuing full-stack development and software engineering. <br />
+I'm a student pursuing full-stack development and software engineering.
 I enjoy leveraging many technologies to create scalable and performant applications, and I'm looking for projects to develop and things to learn in order to expand my knowledge and skillset further.
 Unfortunately most of my active repositories are kept private, so I'm sorry you can't see code of awesome stuff I built, but checkout my website!
 </p>

 <p align="center">